 Finished in attractive Maroon over supple Tan Leather interior and matching Tan cloth convertible top, this replica 1935 Duesenberg Model SJ Torpedo Phaeton for sale emulates the original with perfection!
-This beautiful reproduction Duesenberg, seen here, is powered by a Ford 5.8L fuel-injected V8 engine and 3-speed automatic transmission.
-A fantastic example that is now fitted with modern conveniences to include air conditioning, power windows, AM/FM/CD changer audio system, power steering, .....
+This beautiful reproduction Duesenberg, seen here, is powered by a Ford 5.8L fuel-injected V8 engine and 3-speed AOD transmission.
+A fantastic example that is now fitted with modern conveniences to include air conditioning, power windows, AM/FM/CD changer audio system, power steering, and .....

-and power-assisted disc brakes!
+power-assisted disc brakes!
 Additional features include the dual cowls with individual windshields, authentic chrome brightwork, chrome horns, fog lamps, side-mounted spare tires, machine-turned metal surfaces, spotlights, disappearing convertible top design with unique curved rear trunk.
 Our available Torpedo Phaeton has been driven only 12,506 miles since completion in 1992 and comes complete with original side curtain, storage bags, front and rear seat belts, along with, a battery charging adapter for storage.

 History About The Duesenberg Motor Co. & The Duesenberg II: